The Silence of the Lambs (film): Home media

 The film was released on VHS on October 24, 1991, by Orion Home Video.
 It was the most rented video in the United States upon release, and ended up as the second most rented video of 1992.
 The Criterion Collection released the film on LaserDisc in 1991 and 1994.
 It was released on DVD in 1997 by Image Entertainment, and reissued by Criterion in 1998.
 A special edition DVD was released by MGM Home Entertainment on March 6, 2001, in both widescreen (1.85:1) and full screen (1.33:1) versions.
 MGM released it on Blu-ray in 2009.
 Criterion released a remastered Blu-ray in 2018.
 It was released on Ultra HD Blu-ray by Kino Lorber in September 2021 using the Criterion master.
+An Ultra HD Blu-ray from Criterion will be released on October 20, 2026.

 Sequels

 The sequel Hannibal (2001) saw the return of only Hopkins after Foster and director Jonathan Demme declined to return because of the onscreen increase of violence and gore.
 Hopkins again returned to the role of Hannibal Lecter in the prequel film Red Dragon (2002) while another prequel, Hannibal Rising (2007), saw Gaspard Ulliel take over the role.
 The TV series Clarice (2021) takes place after the events of the film, with actress Rebecca Breeds portraying Clarice.
 The series Hannibal (2013–2015) is another adaptation of Red Dragon and Hannibal Rising.